m-meingast/Sorting/README.md

 Your task is to implement a sorting algorithm of your choice

-Test your implementations with different sizes of arrays.
+Test your algorithm with different sizes of arrays.
 It is sufficient if you use int arrays.

 ## Generate Random Numbers

-Write a method to generate an array of size N initialised with random numbers.
+Write a method to generate an array of size N and initialise it with random numbers.
 For random numbers you can use the following expression:

 ~~~java